 What the other options should definitely not include are gel candles.

-While these may look pretty with their clear jars, coloured gel beads and unusual items embedded into the mixture, they are made from synthetic hydrocarbons that may release toxic chemicals — definitely not the hallmark of a clean candle.
+While these may look pretty with their clear jars, colored gel beads, and unusual items embedded into the mixture, they are made from synthetic hydrocarbons that may release toxic chemicals — definitely not the hallmark of a clean candle.

 This becomes even more likely when the gel candle doesn’t use a finely formulated fragrance oil.
-That’s because gel doesn’t hold normal fragrance oil; instead, it needs a special formulation.
+That’s because the gel doesn’t hold regular fragrance oil; instead, it needs a special formulation.

-If the candle maker doesn’t get it right, pockets of oil can form in the candle, making them a fire hazard.
+If the candle maker doesn’t get it right, pockets of oil can form in the candle, making it a fire hazard.

 Soy wax candles

-Soy wax comes from hydrogenated soybean oil, which is non-toxic, burns clean and produces very little soot.
+Soy wax comes from non-toxic hydrogenated soybean oil, which burns clean and produces very little soot.

 It also has a lower melting point and burns slower than paraffin wax, which means soy candles last approximately 50% longer — and that’s a lot of dollars saved!

-Soy wax is also widely available and hence economical, coming in only slightly more expensive than paraffin wax.
+Natural soy wax is also widely available and economical, although it is slightly more expensive than paraffin wax.

 The downside?
-Soy wax becomes very soft when hot, which means that long tapers in pillar candles may start bending.
+Soy wax becomes very soft when hot, so long tapers in pillar candles may start bending.

 It also has a weaker throw (the amount of fragrance a candle releases when burnt), which becomes a limiting factor for scented candles.

-However, unless you can get a coconut wax candle, which has a stronger throw (see below), soy wax is currently the best option for a clean candle that also smells lovely.
+However, unless you can get a coconut wax candle, which has a stronger throw (see below), soy wax is currently the better choice for a clean burning candle that also smells lovely.

 Beeswax candles